chtheodoro/habfuzz/README.md

 d.
 The centroid.f95, meanmax.f95, waver.f95 and maxmem.f95 subroutines containing the code to apply the ‘centroid’, ‘mean-max membership’, ‘weighted average’ and ‘maximum membership’ defuzzification processes.

-2. The ‘bin’ subfolder, which includes three necessary .dll files to run the software If the user needs to change the code in one of these files, compilation is necessary prior to running the program.
+2. The ‘bin’ subfolder, which includes three necessary .dll files to run the software If the user needs to change the code in one of the program's files, compilation is necessary prior to running the program.
 With the gfortran compiler installed, the user can either type the necessary commands

       gfortran -c fdeclarations.f95